jbradstreet/angular-exercises/README.md

 # angular-exercises

-These are small projects showcasing my evolution with using AngularJS.
+These are small projects showcasing my evolution in using AngularJS.

 * Reddit Clone - demonstrate basic data binding concepts and use of the controller in Angular, along with some form validation.
 * Movie Search - demonstrate routing to different pages.